 Saving Grace Therapy Services, PLLC

-My name is Vennessia Jimenez, and I am a Latina therapist in Strasburg, CO.
-I have a BSW from Colorado State University and a master’s in clinical Mental Health Counseling from the University of Phoenix.
-In addition, I hold a certification with NBCC as a National Board-Certified Counselor and have a license with the State of Colorado as a professional counselor.
+My name is Vennessia Jimenez, and I own Saving Grace Therapy Services, PLLC in Strasburg, CO.
+I have a Bachelor of Social Work from Colorado State University and a master’s in clinical Mental Health Counseling from the University of Phoenix.
+In addition, I hold a certification with NBCC as a National Board-Certified Counselor as well as a license with the State of Colorado as a professional counselor.

-I teach clients to practice mindfulness, learn distress tolerance skills, improve their interpersonal relationships, and learn to decrease stress by using CBT/DBT modalities.
+I teach clients to practice mindfulness, learn distress tolerance skills, improve their interpersonal relationships, and learn to decrease stress, anxiety, and depression by using CBT/DBT modalities.
 I am integrative in my approach to care by utilizing a variety of techniques that are both collaborative, strengths based, and person centered.

 My practice is based on helping people to identify the root cause of their problem and help them achieve the best outcome for a successful future.
 By teaching positive coping skills, building upon strengths, and learning to practice mindfulness, individuals can achieve a positive outlook on life.